 It is important to understand that even if you feel great and are young, especially if any of these risk factors apply, you should take steps now to eliminate any that you can.
 Establish an immediate relationship with a gastrointestinal specialist so that they can determine the best age for your first colonoscopy and also monitor your health.

-- The recommended age for a colonoscopy has recently been lowered by the American Cancer Society from 50 to 45 for those with no other accompanying risk factors.
-If you are in good health, screenings should be repeated every 10 years until you turn 75 unless your doctor recommends otherwise;
+- The American Cancer Society recently reduced the recommended Colonoscopy Screening age from 50 to 45 for those without risk factors.
+Nevertheless, if you are healthy, repeat screenings every 10 years until 75 or your doctor advises otherwise;

 While this part is certainly not fun, it sure does beat the alternative of being diagnosed with late-stage colorectal cancer.

 - Your doctor will give you instructions about changing some of your dietary habits up to a week before your procedure;

 - Your doctor will provide you instructions for performing the colon cleanse, which is an essential element for accurate results.
 Too, you may spend considerable time in the bathroom, especially as you take a laxative the night before to flush out your colon.
 Consequently, you may feel more comfortable setting up camp there.